jibbykun/JK_Filter/README.md

 ## Train the model

 Next you will be training the model using your training and testing data.
+You may do this from the chrome extension however performance may not be optimal.
+You can instead run it locally by doing the following:

  From the root of the project run:

 ```shell script
 npm run start